run-ai/docs/docs/Researcher/Command-Line-Interface/Job-Statuses.md

 * Name

-* End State -- this status is the final status in the lifecycle of the Job
+* End State - this status is the final status in the lifecycle of the Job

-* Resource Allocation - when the Job is in this status, does the system allocate resources to it.
+* Resource Allocation - when the Job is in this status, does the system allocate resources to it

 * Description

-* Where to get more data - What command to run to get more information on the problem if such exists.
+* Where to get more data - what command to run to get more information on the problem if such exists

 * Color - Status color as can be seen in the Administrator User Interface Job list